objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit type).md

 ## Usage of the procedural API

-New types are created with function `make-type`. `make-type` accepts one argument, which is a type label.
-The type label is an arbitrary value that is only used for debugging purposes.
-Typically, symbols are used as type labels.
+New types are created with procedure `make-type`. `make-type` accepts one argument, which is a type label.
+The type label is either a string or a symbol that is used for debugging purposes but also for defining the string representation of a _type tag_ that represents the new type.

 The following line introduces a new type for _intervals_: